makerdao/mips/MIP10/mip10.md

 3. The Oracle Team(s) submit a Polling Vote to the Governance Portal.

-4. If the Polling Vote passes, any customers whitelisted on the Oracle are given 30 days notice that the Oracle is shutting down.
+4. If the Polling Vote passes, the Oracle Team(s) gives 30 day notice to any customers whitelisted on the Oracle that the Oracle is shutting down.
     - Notice is sent to each customer via the email provided in MIP10c9.

 5. The Oracle Team(s) complete the following technical deliverables: